Etex99/procrastinot_prototype/docs/_posts/2025-04-01-installation-guide.markdown

 On your android device, tap the following link to begin downloading the apk file:
 >[procrastinot-prototype-v-1-1-1.apk](https://github.com/Etex99/procrastinot_prototype/releases/download/v1.1.1/procrastinot-prototype-v-1-1-1.apk)

 At this point you may receive a pop-up warning that states that the file type may be harmful to your system.
+This is a standard message the system prints for all apk files whether they are harmful or not.
 Bypass this message and keep the file anyway.

 ### Step 2.
 Use the apk to install the app on your device